ofenloch/hello-world/README.md

 } // namespace MyApp
 ```

-This seems to be what I was looking for.
+This seems to be what I was looking for...

-After some research, I found this solution for the logger's proper configurations:
+After some research, I found this solution for the logger's proper configuration:

 * set up the project to copy the *NLog.config* to the output directory by adding
   ```xml